JLukassen/install_tinymix_utility/README.md

 # install_tinymix_utility
-An update to a simple Magisk module that installs the tinymix executible
+An update to a simple Magisk module that installs the tinymix executible compatible with apatch

 ### Description:
 * Tinymix is a small system utility, adopted to Android from Linux, which allows to modify advanced system audio settings, otherwise not accessible, via terminal commands.
 This process is very complicated and requires prior knowledge of shell scripts.
 Although it can be used by advanced users as it is, via terminal interface, this module is intended to be used along with Tinymix Manager apk for better experience.